tanimfaysal/Rent-a-Car-html-template/README.md

 # Rent-a-Car-html-template
-Its Car rental html website
+It's A Car rental html website , please do not sell it, only for learning purpose.
+@faysaltanim